Publications

 CONCLUSIONS: The optimal management of patients with AsxCS should include BMT for all individuals and a prophylactic carotid revascularization procedure (CEA, CAS, or TCAR) for some asymptomatic patient subgroups, additionally taking into consideration individual patient needs and preference, clinical and imaging characteristics, social and cultural factors, and the available stroke risk prediction models.
 Future studies should investigate the association between AsxCS with cognitive function and the role of carotid revascularization procedures in the progression or reversal of cognitive dysfunction.

 Liu, Michael, Vishal R Patel, Renee N Salas, Mary B Rice, Dhruv S Kazi, ZhaoNian Zheng, and Rishi K Wadhera.
 (2024) 2024.
-“Neighborhood Environmental Burden and Cardiovascular Health in the US”.
+“Neighborhood Environmental Burden and Cardiovascular Health in the US.”.
 JAMA Cardiology 9 (2): 153-63. https://doi.org/10.1001/jamacardio.2023.4680.

 IMPORTANCE: Cardiovascular disease is the leading cause of death in the US.
 However, little is known about the association between cumulative environmental burden and cardiovascular health across US neighborhoods.